HotAndCold245/Hidden-Grotto/README.md

 If there are any problems or certain community plugins need styling, you can submit an issue on the repository or try the official Obsidian discord server in the #theme-dev or #appearance channel.

 # Changelog
-##### V1.4.4
+##### V1.4.5
+- Added option to switch to accented tags
+- Search bar background fix
 - More improvements to sidebar
-- Added presets - Ice Rider Calyrex, Pirouette Meloetta, Shadow Rider Calyrex
+- Added presets - Ice Rider Calyrex, Pirouette Meloetta, Cryogonal
-- Removed presets - Alola, Calyrex, Unova
+- Removed presets - Alola, Calyrex, Unova, Zacian
 - Improved inverted sidebar style
 - Added option to separate weekends in the Calendar plugin with a border
 - Updated some of the Style Settings options